 At Narangba Timbers, we have a great range of affordable softwood products suitable for all your DIY and construction needs.

-The most common species of softwood timber available is pine.
+So, is pine a hardwood?
+No, the most common species of softwood timber is pine.
 This is available in both treated and non-treated varieties.

 Generally, hardwood is more durable when compared to softwood.